How to Build a Website for Your Small Business (with a checklist)

 Planning Your Pages and Content

 Every website should have a homepage, and it’s a good idea to have a contact or booking page too.
-Here’s a simple breakdown:
+Here’s a simple breakdown of pages that are important:

 Must-Have Pages